eProsima/Fast-DDS-docs/docs/realtime.rst

 This section explains how to configure Fast RTPS to achieve this behaviour.
 For easier understanding it was divided in two subsections:

-- :ref:`allocations`: configure to avoid memory allocation after initialization.
+- :ref:`allocations`: configuration to avoid memory allocation after initialization.
 - :ref:`non-blocking-calls`: usage of non-blocking methods for real-time behaviour.

 .. _allocations: